An image of three women with their heads close together looking straight ahead under a blue filter overlay

 • WHGNE is committed to supporting skill development and encourages applications from women who believe they meet the majority of the key selection criteria and are keen to build further skills and experience.

 • WHGNE has a flexible working policy and as such, employees may elect to work from home, or from another convenient location.
-However, the designated place of work is the WHGNE office in Wangaratta and staff are expected to be able to attend the office and travel to meetings across the region in person as required.
+However, the designated place of work is Wangaratta and staff are expected to be able to attend meetings in Wangaratta, as well as travel to meetings across the region, in person as required.

 • We want to support our local workforce so it is desirable (not mandatory!) that applicants live in one of the following 12 Local Government Areas to apply for a role at Women’s Health Goulburn North East: